huonglt/Burger-ReactJS/README.md

 The test module for this app will be added later.

 Things I learnt from making this app:
-- ReactJS components: Functional components & class components
+- ReactJS components: Functional components & class components, class component inheritance
 - Type checking for React Components
 - Routing with browser history
 - JSX syntax